jonilala796/twitch-relay/README.md

 Download the repo whether by cloning it or downloading as zip (extract afterwards).

 1. Rename the `commands.json.default` to `commands.json` and edit it to your hearts desire.
-2. For each channel you want to send texts - setup a list of commands containing:
+2. For each channel you want to send texts - set up a list of commands containing:
    1. name is the command name and the localhost endpoint
    2. response is the response that should be answered with
 3. Get your personal oauth token [HERE](https://twitchapps.com/tmi/) - NEVER share it with anybody!
-4. Rename `config.json.default` to `config.json`
+4. Rename `config.js.default` to `config.js`
-5. Insert your oauth token in `config.json`
+5. Insert your oauth token in `config.js`
-6. Add the channels you want to join in `config.json`
+6. Add the channels you want to join in `config.js`
 7. Open a terminal and navigate to the folder containing the project.
 8. Install the required node modules with `npm install`
 9. Run the relay with `node index.js`